 www.browserstack.com! occurs if any of the proxy configuration

-options (username, password, hostname, port) are incorrect.
+options (username, proxy token, hostname, port) are incorrect.
 Check them

 then re-try.
 You can use cURL to quickly test your configuration,